 In addition to the traditional collision warning sounds and voice and beeps for personal navigation devices, we have devised more dynamic in-vehicle sonification systems.
 For example, we design fuel efficiency sonification based on real-time driving performance data.
 We have developed software that can extract all the driving performance data (speed, lane deviation, torque, steering wheel angle, pedal pressure, crash, etc.) from our simulator.
 All these data can be mapped onto sound parameters.
 This project can also be extended to a higher level, nearby traffic sonification system based on collective big traffic data.
 This project is supported by the industry partner.

 The goal of this project is to increase driver safety by taking drivers’ emotions and affect into account, in addition to cognition.
 To this end, we have implemented a dynamic real-time affect recognition and regulation system.
 At the same time, in order for the system to accurately detect a driver’s essential emotional state, we have identified a driving-specific emotion taxonomy.
 Using driving simulators, we have demonstrated that specific emotional states (e.g., anger, fear, happiness, sadness, boredom, etc.) have different impacts on driving performance, risk perception, situation awareness, and perceived workload.
-For affective state detection, we have used eye-tracking, facial expression recognition, respiration, heart rate (ECG), brain waves (EEG), etc. For regulation part, we have been testing various music pieces (e.g., emotional music, self-selected music), sonification (e.g., real-time sonification based on affect data), and the speech-based systems (e.g., emotion regulation prompt vs. situation awareness prompt).
-Part of this project is supported by Michigan Tech Transportation Institute.
+For affective state detection, we have used eye-tracking, facial expression recognition, respiration, heart rate (ECG), brain activities (fNIRS), grip strength detection, and smartphone sensors, etc. For regulation part, we have been testing various music pieces (e.g., emotional music, self-selected music), sonification (e.g., real-time sonification based on affect data), and the speech-based systems (e.g., emotion regulation prompt vs. situation awareness prompt).
+Part of this project is supported by Michigan Tech Transportation Institute and Korea Automobile Testing and Research Institute.

 One of the potential approaches to reducing grade crossing accidents is to better understand the effects of warning systems at the grade crossings.
 To this end, we investigated drivers' behavior patterns (e.g., eye-tracking data and driving performance) with different types of warnings when their car approaches the grade crossings.
 Then, we have examined the effects of in-vehicle distractors (phone-call, radio, etc.) on their warning perception and behavior change.
 Based on these preliminary data, we will design better warning systems including in-vehicle visual and auditory warnings.
 This National University Rail Center project is supported by Michigan DOT and US DOT-OST.